Jacksonville Public Safety Supports NC Special Olympics

-The mission of Special Olympics is to provide year-round sports training and athletic competition in a variety of Olympic-type sports for children and adults with intellectual disabilities.
+The mission of Special Olympics is to provide year-round sports training and athletic competition in a variety of Olympic type sports for children and adults with intellectual disabilities.
 Special Olympics works to give continuing opportunities to develop physical fitness, demonstrate courage, experience joy and participate in a sharing of gifts, skills and friendship with their families, other Special Olympics athletes and the community.
-Special Olympics North Carolina is one of the largest Special Olympics programs with more than 38,000 registered athletes who train and compete in year-round programs in 19 different sports.
+Special Olympics North Carolina is one of the largest Special Olympics programs with nearly 40,000 registered athletes who train and compete in year-round programs in 20 different sports.

-The Jacksonville Police Department works diligently throughout every year to raise money for the Special Olympics and the athletes that participate.
-Jacksonville Police implement fundraising events throughout the year such as the NC Torch Run,Tip-A-Cop,Cops-On-Top, and Car Show events.
+The Jacksonville Police Department works diligently throughout every year to implement fundraising events and raise money for the Special Olympics and the athletes that participate.
 The Jacksonville Police department raised over 25,000 dollars in 2016 alone which was the 12th highest in the state.
-The department plans to raise even more in the future all to support the Special Olympics and its athletes.
+This program is one our Department is truly passionate about and proud to support now and into the future.